Microsoft-Web/WebCampTrainingKit/README.md

             <td>This hands-on lab will show you how to use the new HTML, CSS and JavaScript editor features included in Web Essentials.</td>
           </tr>
           <tr>
-            <td><a href='HOL/IntroToASPNET5/'>Introduction to ASP.NET 5 & ASP.NET MVC 6</a></td>
+            <td><a href='HOL/IntroToASPNET5/'>Introduction to ASP.NET Core 1.0</a></td>
             <td>60</td>
-            <td>This hands-on lab will introduce you to ASP.NET 5, a new open-source and cross-platform framework for building modern cloud-based Web applications using .NET.</td>
+            <td>This hands-on lab will introduce you to ASP.NET Core 1.0, a new open-source and cross-platform framework for building modern cloud-based Web applications using .NET.</td>
           </tr>
           <tr>
             <td><a href='HOL/AspNetApiSpa/'>ASP.NET MVC 6 and Single-Page Applications (SPAs)</a></td>